-And if I need to work with a particular color and do not want to risk it, I will work with a local florist.
-Bouquets from a florist will cost a little more, but they are usually larger in size and better quality.
+And if I need to work with a particular color and do not want to risk it, I’ll connect with a local florist or flower farmer.
+Bouquets from a florist will cost a little more, but they are usually larger in size and much better quality.

 For me, where I get supplies from depends on what I am making them for and the look I am trying to achieve.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-Centerpiece Color Scheme and Flowers
+Choosing Centerpieces for Tables Color Scheme and Flowers

-Since she needed centerpieces for eight 60″ tables and the color scheme for this shower was teal tablecloths with a champagne colored overlay, I purchased flowers from the local florist.
+Since she needed centerpieces for eight 60″ tables and the color scheme for her bridal shower was teal tablecloths with a champagne-colored overlay, I purchased flowers from the local florist.

 When I called the florist, I requested 8 dozen light pink roses as well as baby’s breath and ferns.
 The florist scored a $200 cost for my order.

-When searching for stemless wine glasses, I prefer a wider bottom and more narrow mouth.
+When searching for stemless wine glasses, I prefer a wider bottom and a more narrow mouth.
 Flowers sit and arrange nicely in this shape glass.

 - Clean Scissors (wipe them down with a bleach solution or Clorox wipe, wash, rinse and dry well before using)